codemagic-ci-cd/codemagic-docs/content/integrations/codecov-integration.md

 ./codecov -t ${CODECOV_TOKEN}
 ```

-Codecov centrally ingests **.xml** **.json** and **.txt** type coverage report formats.
+Codecov accepts **.xml** **.json** and **.txt** coverage report formats.
 You can display test results visually in the build overview by adding them to a path.
 Just include the **test_report** field with a glob pattern matching the test result file location.
 More information can be found [here](https://docs.codemagic.io/yaml-testing/testing/) along with its samples.

-After successfully uploading code coverage to **Codecov**, line-by-line coverage on your GitHub pull requests via GitHub Checks.
-More information cab ne found [here](https://about.codecov.io/blog/announcing-line-by-line-coverage-via-github-checks/#:~:text=On%20a%20pull%20request%2C%20simply,right%20side%20of%20the%20annotation)
+After successfully uploading code coverage to **Codecov**, line-by-line coverage will be displayed on your GitHub pull requests via GitHub Checks.
+More information can be found [here](https://about.codecov.io/blog/announcing-line-by-line-coverage-via-github-checks/#:~:text=On%20a%20pull%20request%2C%20simply,right%20side%20of%20the%20annotation)

 ## Sample Projects

-A sample project that shows how to configure LambdaTest integration is available [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/codecov-integration-demo-project).
+A sample project that shows how to configure Codecov integration is available [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/codecov-integration-demo-project).